-The universities and colleges in Pittsburgh PA reflect the new renaissance of the city, one of technology, medicine and the arts!
+These colleges in Pittsburgh reflect the new renaissance of western PA, one of technology, medicine and the arts!
 Pittsburgh’s old reputation as a steel town is fading, but the gritty character of the town is still part of the culture as well.
-Pittsburgh is well known for its world-class universities and top colleges, and its range of options involving size, location and diversity.
-Below is an overview of the institutions in the western Pennsylvania area for your consideration…
+Western Pennsylvania is well known for its world-class universities and top colleges, and its range of options involving size, location and diversity.
+Below is an overview of the universities and colleges in Pittsburgh (or nearby) for your consideration…

 Art Institute of Pittsburgh

-If you are looking for a higher-end art school, AIP could be right for you.
-Located in the former Equitable Gas building in Downtown Pittsburgh, the Art Institute offers a large and diverse array of artistic areas of study.
-The academic year is divided into quarters.
-It is particularly known for its superb online program with an impressive list of online course options and favorable online communication.
-Being situated in downtown Pittsburgh, the school has a high number of commuters (70% live off-campus), but does also house a large number of students in nearby dormitories.
-There are 10 organizations, including Business, Newspaper, Radio & Theater, but no sports or intramurals.
+Formerly located in the former Equitable Gas building in Downtown Pittsburgh, the Art Institute offered a large and diverse array of artistic areas of study.
+The academic year was divided into quarters.
+It was particularly known for its superb online program with an impressive list of online course options and favorable online communication.
+Being situated in downtown Pittsburgh, the school had a high number of commuters (70% live off-campus), but did also house a large number of students in nearby dormitories.
+There were 10 organizations, including Business, Newspaper, Radio & Theater, but no sports or intramurals.
 This was one of the top art colleges in Pittsburgh.

-Admissions are based on GPA mainly, with an acceptance rate around 50%.
-The graduation rate is around 40%.
-Grants & Scholarships are available, with 90% of students receiving them.
-The average amount of aid is near $5,000.
-The average student loan amount is around $7,000.
+Admissions were based on GPA mainly, with an acceptance rate around 50%.
+The graduation rate was around 40%.
+Grants & Scholarships were available, with 90% of students receiving them.
+The average amount of aid was near $5,000.
+The average student loan amount was around $7,000.

-Notable majors include: 18 Majors, including Graphic design, Cinematography & Film, Interior Design, Industrial Design, Computer Graphics, Animation, Commercial Photography, Apparel & Accessories Marking Operations and Culinary Services
+Notable majors included: 18 Majors, including Graphic design, Cinematography & Film, Interior Design, Industrial Design, Computer Graphics, Animation, Commercial Photography, Apparel & Accessories Marking Operations and Culinary Services

 420 Boulevard of the Allies Pittsburgh, PA 15219